Mardi Gras Crock Pot Rotisserie Chicken

 - Season under the skin.
 Season under the skin.
 This is where a lot of flavor comes from.

 - Elevate the chicken.
-Place onions, carrots, and celery in the bottom of the slow cooker.
-This lifts the chicken off the bottom so it doesn’t stew in its own juices and gives you flavorful drippings.
+Place onions, carrots, and celery in the bottom of the slow cooker for extra veggies.

 - Let it rest.
 After cooking, let the chicken rest for 10–15 minutes before carving.
 This keeps it juicy and allows the flavors to settle.